 Instructor of Nursing

-Teaching is an opportunity to assist future nurses to realize their full potential.
+Teaching is an opportunity to assist future nurses in realizing their full potential.
 Through innovation using evidence-based learning and simulation, students develop the skills needed to succeed in the nursing profession.”

 - Practical Nurse, Western Wyoming Community College